 Last updated: 7 January, 2020

 "Imagine a collaboratively developed, universal content style guide, based on usability evidence."
-Sarah Richards, project founder.
+Sarah Winters, project founder.

-Sarah Richards of Content Design London asked in 2018 if working together we can create evidence-based style readability guidance.
-Content professionals in multiple sectors held regular, live, global discussions for a total of 24 weeks.
-Collaborators agreed:
+Sarah Winters of Content Design London asked in 2018 if working together we can create evidence-based style readability guidance.
+Read the first blog post about the project.
+Watch the London Accessibility MeetUp talk.

-an open community of content people would contribute to a single style readability wiki,
+agreed on having an open community style readability wiki,

-the project would rely on formal usability evidence: usability studies and academic research papers.
+agreed the project would rely on formal usability evidence,

 found evidence to answer 17 priority readability questions,